 How transmissible is the flu from objects?
 It depends on several factors, such as the type of object and how often the object is touched.
 Obviously an object that is touched a lot risks transmitting the flu versus an object that is not touched a lot.
 The flu can survive for a longer time on hard surfaces than porous surfaces.
 Bean et al. did a study that showed that both Influenza A and B can survive on stainless steel and plastic for up to 48 hours.
 However, Influenza A and B survived only 8-12 hours on more porous objects, such as paper, cloth and cotton.
 Once the virus was transferred from an object ( the environment) to one’s hands, the virus survived for approximately five minutes on the hands.
 It’s worth noting that if human secretions ( for example, nasal secretions from kids) are on the objects, the flu can survive a lot longer.

 Are face masks effective?
 The evidence suggests they are.
-One randomized controlled trial compared the efficacy of face masks in families with children who showed flu-like symptoms.
+In relation to face masks and COVID-19, I invite you guys to listen to my Causes or Cures podcast episode on face masks with a top epidemiologist based in Hong Kong who recently published a study on face masks.
+It’s a very popular podcast, because he is very, very informative.
+Also, a randomized controlled trial compared the efficacy of face masks in families with children who showed flu-like symptoms. ( Kids are often the index (first) case in family flu outbreaks but not in COVID-19 outbreaks.)
 Many folks were not compliant, but individuals who were compliant with wearing face masks had an 80% reduced risk of catching the flu.
 Also, the type of mask did not show a statistically significant difference, meaning individuals who wore surgical masks and individuals who wore P2 respirator masks both showed a reduced risk of contracting influenza.
-Also, the mask PLUS diligent hand-washing combination seems to be the most preventive strategy.
+Also, the mask PLUS diligent hand-washing combination seems to be the most effective strategy.
 A randomized controlled trial showed that family members who wore surgical masks AND practiced diligent hand washing within 36 hours of a family member showing signs/symptoms of the flu, significantly reduced their risk of becoming infected by 67%.

 Many wellness proponents use Elderberry to naturally fight the flu and other viruses (like the common cold).
 It’s a wellness guru’s favorite when it comes to natural tips to fight the flu.
 While most evidence is anecdotal, there are a few randomized controlled trials to support its use.
 One RCT involving 60 adults with flu-like symptoms showed that taking 15 ml of Elderberry syrup four times a day for 5 days showed a significant reduction of symptoms and significantly less use of rescue medication.
 Another double-blind RCT showed that air travelers who supplemented with Elderberry had a shorter duration of cold/flu symptoms ( 2 days less) than air travelers taking a placebo.
 They also had a significantly less symptom severity score ( 247) than the placebo group ( 583).
 The dose used in this study was 1 capsule of 300 mg Elderberry extract twice a day for 10 days prior to scheduled trip, followed by 1 capsule of 300 mg Elderberry extract three times a day for day of trip up until 4 days after trip.
 Essentially, you’re talking about 600-900 mg of Elderberry extract/day.